AdrianVovk/kotlin-native-sdk/gradle-plugin/README.md

 ```
 The first block gives Gradle the ability to find [Kotlin/Native](https://github.com/JetBrains/kotlin-native)

 The `include` statements enable configurations for the plugin.
-In other words, `include("native")` enables compilation for native targets, `include("jvm")` enables compilation for the JVM, etc.
+In other words, `include("native")` enables compilation for native targets, `include("jvm")` enables compilation for the JVM, etc. (See note 1)

 Here is an example `build.gradle.kts` file:
 ```kotlin